christopherobin/mage/lib/archivist/Readme.md

 ### Direct access to a vault's native API

 If you want to access vault directly, you can ask the archivist for the instance.
-If you want to write data, you can call `archivist.getWriteVault(vaultName)`.
-A vault you want to read from can be requested by calling `archivist.getReadVault(vaultName)`.
+Often a vault will expose its underlying library on a `.client` property.
+Depending if you want to list, read or write data, you can call:

+* `archivist.getListVault(vaultName);`
+* `archivist.getReadVault(vaultName);`
+* `archivist.getWriteVault(vaultName);`

 For more information on the APIs exposed by each vault, please refer to their documentation.

 ### Writing your own Topic APIs